k-wall/amqstreams-1-openshift-image/examples/proxy/record-encryption/openshift-route/README.md

 # Kroxylicious Record Encryption, exposed using External Load Balancer

-In this example, the proxy is exposed off-cluster using a External Load Balancer.
+In this example, the proxy is exposed off-cluster using OpenShift Routes.
 This is suitable if the applications are running off-cluster.

 # Prerequisites